jiy016/Recipe-Rating-Analysis-Prediction/README.md

 |  4 | 412 broccoli casserole            | 306168 |        40 |            50969 | 2008-05-30  | ['60-minutes-or-less', 'time-t... | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0]    |         6 | ['preheat oven to 350 degrees'... | since there are already 411 re... | ['frozen broccoli cuts', 'crea... |               9 | 768828           |      306168 | 2013-08-02 |        5 | Loved this.
 Be sure to comple... |

-- According to the rubric of the project, adding a new column (*rating*) of average ratings that all 0 ratings are replaced with NaN.
+- We replaced all "0" ratings with np.NaN to not skew the average ratings to lower.
-- Adding two columns, one contains the number of reviews for each recipe (*num_reviews*), and the other one contains the every reviews for each recipe (*reviews*).
+- We added two columns, one contains the number of reviews for each recipe (*num_reviews*), and the other one contains the every review for each recipe (*reviews*).
-- Onehot encoding the *nutrition* column into 7 more columns, each containing the amount of corresponding nutrition, then drop the original *nutrition* column.
+- We split the *nutrition* column into 7 columns, each containing the amount of corresponding nutrition, then dropped the original *nutrition* column.
+- We calculated the *average rating* for each recipe.
-- Adding the *season* column by the *sumbitted* time.
+- We added the *season* column by the *sumbitted* time, indicating the season the recipe was posted.
   - Spring: 3-5.
 Summer: 6-8.
 Fall: 7-9.
 Winter: 12-2.